 Personally, I agree with these patients.
 I think that the FDA should have kept the approval of Avastin for breast cancer, pending new studies.

 Metastatic breast cancer, in many cases, is very difficult to treat, and the choices of treatments are often limited.

 I am aware of the discrepancies in cancer survival rates with the use of Avastin.
-However, there are some patients that do show significant improvement after taking it, and it is unfair to have the drug’s approval removed for this use when there is a select group of women that could definitely benefit from it.
+However, there have been patients that did show significant improvement after taking it, and it is unfair that the drug’s approval was removed for this use when there is a select group of women that could definitely benefit from it.

-Medical treatment, especially for something as complicated as metastatic cancer, has to keep whatever positive gains toward a cure it has and build upon that to get to newer drugs and better treatments with higher degrees of success.
+Medical treatment, especially for something as complicated as metastatic cancer, has to keep whatever positive gains toward a cure it has, and build upon that to get to newer drugs and better treatments with higher rates of success.

 The good news is, even without FDA approval of Avastin for metastatic breast cancer, doctors can still utilize the drug.
 Medicare says it will continue to cover the costs of the drug, but plans to evaluate if policy change is needed.
 But many private insurance carriers may think twice before approving claims for it.

 This ruling is devastating for the 17,000 breast cancer patients out there that are currently taking Avastin, because at the end of the day, it is the patients and their families who will be hurt the most.